Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation ciphers: Introduction

 \item The code should be portable across wide range of computer architectures.

 \item The generator should have fast initialization and execution speeds that use limited memory, and each process should run independently once initialized.

 \end{itemize}

 Two qualitatively different schemes have been used to create scalable systems of pseudorandom number generators: stream splitting and parameterization.\cite{BaukeMertens2007} Parallelization by stream splitting is based on a single pseudorandom number generator with an extremely long period, with parallelization accomplished by subdividing the full period into non-overlapping subsequences.
-By contrast, parallelization by parameterization produces independent pseudorandom sequences by assigning different fixed parameters to each process.
-The most widely used classes of parallel pseudorandom number generators are based on the lagged Fibonacci method.\cite{mascagni1995a, mascagni1995b, MascagniSrinivasan2000, sprng, MersenneTwister,knuth} The algorithm is usually of the form $s_k = (s_{k-q} \circledcirc s_{k-r}) \thinspace\textrm{mod}\thinspace 2^m$, where $\circledcirc$ is one of the operations bitwise exclusive or, addition, subtraction, or multiplication, where $q<r$ are integer parameters chosen based on primitive polynomials modulo 2 that implement a Galois field of order $2^r$.\cite{knuth,ZierlerBrillhart} The bitwise exclusive-or algorithms with $m=1$ have periods of $P=2^r -1$, additive, subtractive, and word-wise exclusive-or algorithms have periods of $P=(2^r-1)2^{m-1}$, and multiplicative algorithms have periods of $P=(2^r-1)2^{m-2}$.
+By contrast, parallelization by parameterization produces independent pseudorandom sequences by using generators chosen from a set of independent generators, and assigning a different fixed set of parameters to the generator in each process.
+The most widely used classes of parallel pseudorandom number generators are based on the lagged Fibonacci method,\cite{mascagni1995a, mascagni1995b, MascagniSrinivasan2000, sprng, MersenneTwister,knuth} which calculates the next pseudorandom integer from two previous integers in the sequence $s_k = (s_{k-t} \circledcirc s_{k-r}) \thinspace\textrm{mod}\thinspace 2^m$, where $\circledcirc$ is one of the operations bitwise exclusive or, addition, subtraction, or multiplication, and $t<r$ are integer parameters chosen based on primitive polynomials modulo 2 that implement a Galois finite field with order $2^r$.\cite{knuth,ZierlerBrillhart} The bitwise exclusive-or algorithms with $m=1$ have periods of $P=2^r -1$, additive, subtractive, and word-wise exclusive-or algorithms have periods of $P=(2^r-1)2^{m-1}$, and multiplicative algorithms have periods of $P=(2^r-1)2^{m-2}$.
 The parameter $r$ is typically chosen in the range of several hundred to several thousand.
 The state of the generator is defined by a table of $r$ $m$-bit integers, which represent the most recent pseudorandom integers in the sequence.
-For $m>1$, parallel implementation of these algorithms can be accomplished by either stream splitting or parameterization.\cite{mascagni1995a, mascagni1995b, MascagniSrinivasan2000, sprng}
+Parallel implementation of these algorithms can be accomplished by either stream splitting or parameterization.\cite{mascagni1995a, mascagni1995b, MascagniSrinivasan2000, sprng}

-Our method is parallelized by parameterization by assigning a unique modulus $n=p_1 p_2$ to each process.
+Our method is parallelized by parameterization by assigning a unique modulus $n=p q$ to each process.
 The number of independent streams is limited only by the number of prime pairs in the range defined by the implementation.
-Each independent generator can vectorized by simultaneously calculating a vector of pseudorandom numbers, which greatly speeds the calculation on vector processors or multicore CPUs.
+Furthermore, the generator on each independent process can be vectorized by taking advantage of stream splitting to calculate a vector of pseudorandom numbers, which greatly speeds the calculation on vector processors or multicore CPUs.